nimishamw/diem/developers.diem.com/docs/basics/basics-accounts.md

 To send and receive `Diem<CoinType>`, an account must have a balance in `Diem<CoinType>`.
 A transaction that sends `Diem<CoinType>` to an account without a balance in `Diem<CoinType>` will abort.

-Balances can be added either at account creation or subsequently via the <a href="doc:txns-manage-accounts#add-a-currency-to-an-account" target="_blank">add_currency script</a>.
+Balances can be added either at account creation or subsequently via the <a href="/docs/transactions/txns-types/txns-manage-accounts#add-a-currency-to-an-account" target="_blank">add_currency script</a>.
 Only the account owner can add new balances after account creation.
 Once you add a balance to an account, it cannot be removed.
 For example, an account that accepts `Diem<XUS>` will always accept `Diem<XUS>`.

 ## Account roles